artakase/vscode-yamafiler/README.md

 -   `yamafiler.newMultipleFiles` - Create new folders and files by batch file.
 -   `yamafiler.rename` - Renames the selected folders and files.
 Batch file is used for multiple selection.
 -   `yamafiler.duplicate` - Copies the selected folders and files to the current folder with the name you enter.
 Batch file is used for multiple selection.
 -   `yamafiler.symlink` - Creates symbolic links to the selected folders and files.
-Batch file is used for multiple selection.
+Batch file is used for multiple selection (Linux, macOS).
 -   `yamafiler.delete` - Deletes the selected folders and files.

 ### File operations with clipboard

 -   `yamafiler.cut` - Cuts the selected folders and files.
 -   `yamafiler.copy` - Copies the selected folders and files.
--   `yamafiler.targetForSymlink` - Specifies the selected folders and files as the targets of symbolic links.
+-   `yamafiler.targetForSymlink` - Specifies the selected folders and files as the targets of symbolic links (Linux, macOS).
 -   `yamafiler.paste` - Pastes the folders and files from the clipboard into the current folder.
 It cannot be executed in the source of the clipboard.

 ### File selection